aokranj/website-pdkranj.si/public/wp-content/plugins/wp-dark-mode/readme.txt

 * [Dark mode | Night Mode WordPress Plugin](https://youtu.be/Pmso8MJRpBM)

 === How to Use ===
-After activating the plugin by default your website will turn into the dark mode for your users if the Operating System of the users sets into a dark theme.
+After activating the plugin by default your website will turn into dark mode for your users if the Operating System of the users sets into a dark theme.
 You can use the show/hide dark mode switch in many different ways like Gutenberg block, Elementor widget, or Shortcode.
 Please refer to the FAQ section to learn more about how to use it.
-If you want to disable the OS aware dark mode functionality, Then navigate to your `Admin Dashboard > Settings > WP Dark Mode` turns off the “Enable OS aware Dark Mode” switch button.
+If you want to disable the OS-aware dark mode functionality, navigate to your Admin Dashboard > Settings > WP Dark Mode and turn off the “Enable OS-aware Dark Mode” switch button.

 === 🔥 WHAT'S NEXT ===
 If you like this WP Dark Mode plugin, then consider checking out our other projects: